-- 2. (a) Within the Flexible Benefits Plan, the District shall make available to each eligible employee an option of medical health plans.
+2. (a) Within the Flexible Benefits Plan, the District shall make available to each eligible employee an option of medical health plans.
 Such medical plans shall consist of a High Option Health Maintenance Organization (HMO) Plan, a Low Option HMO Plan and a Consumer Driven Health Plan (CDHP).

-Beginning January 1, 2014, employees newly eligible for insurance coverage will be limited to the Low Option HMO Plan or the CDHP for the first twelve (12) months of active eligible employment.
-Thereafter, any changes they may elect in medical plans will be effective the first day of the plan year occurring at least twelve (12) months after the date they became eligible for insurance coverage. - (b) DENTAL PLANS: The District will also make available choices of dental plans, including a Managed Dental Plan and a Preferred Provider (PPO) Plan to be paid by the employee with pre-tax dollars through payroll deduction. - (c) VISION PLAN: The District will also make available a vision plan to be paid by the employee with pre-tax dollars through payroll deduction. - (d) TERM LIFE INSURANCE: Basic Term Life Insurance will be provided and paid by the District for eligible employees in the following amounts: - ▶ \$20,000 face value for full-time eligible employees. - ▶ \$10,000 face value for part-time eligible employees.
+Beginning January 1, 2014, medical plan enrollment choices include: Low Option HMO Plan or the CDHP for the first twelve (12) months of active eligible employment.
+As of January 1, 2018, the medical plan enrollment choices include: Low Option HMO Plan or the CDHP for the first eighteen (18) months of active eligible employment.
+Thereafter, any elected medical plan changes will be effective the first day of the plan year occurring at least eighteen (18) months after the date the employee became eligible for insurance coverage.

+- (b) DENTAL PLANS: The District will also make available choices of dental plans, including a Managed Dental Plan and a Preferred Provider (PPO) Plan to be paid by the employee with pre-tax dollars through payroll deduction. - (c) VISION PLAN: The District will also make available a vision plan to be paid by the employee with pre-tax dollars through payroll deduction.

+- (d) GROUP TERM LIFE INSURANCE: Basic Term Life Insurance will be provided and paid by the District for eligible employees in the following amounts: - \$20,000 face value for full-time eligible employees. - \$10,000 face value for part-time eligible employees.

-The Term Life Policy will include equal amounts of Accidental Death and Dismemberment (AD&D) coverage and will provide an employee a conversion right to an individual whole life policy directly with the life insurance carrier without the need for a physical examination if the employee ends his or her employment with the District.
+The Group Term Life Policy will include equal amounts of Accidental Death and Dismemberment (AD&D) coverage and will provide an employee a conversion right to an individual whole life policy directly with the life insurance carrier without the need for a physical examination if the employee ends his or her employment with the District.
 No other continuation or portability plans will be offered.